darklab8/blog/blog/articles/article_detailed/article_20250609_grafana/grafana_part3_prometheus.md

 # Production grade configuration tips.

-While prometheus is fine for few hosts of homelab, or very small production:
+While prometheus is fine for a few hosts of homelab, or very small production:
-- I can highly endorce deploying Mimir if you have serious production in horizontal scaled infrastructure of kubernetes https://github.com/grafana/mimir/tree/main/operations/helm/charts/mimir-distributed The main advantage of it... it is actually horizontally scalable and able to withstand higher workload just because it can distribute RAM workload between its scaled instances.
+- I can highly endorse deploying Mimir if you have serious production in horizontal scaled infrastructure of kubernetes https://github.com/grafana/mimir/tree/main/operations/helm/charts/mimir-distributed The main advantage of it... it is actually horizontally scalable and able to withstand higher workload just because it can distribute RAM workload between its scaled instances.
-- in its turn [k8s monitoring](https://github.com/grafana/k8s-monitoring-helm) helm chart is perfect in scraping metrics from kubernetes.
+- In its turn [k8s monitoring](https://github.com/grafana/k8s-monitoring-helm) helm chart is perfect for scraping metrics from kubernetes.
 Grafana alloy is perfect for usage in kubernetes, or in dockerized deployments, or in AWS ECS, or even for deployment to linuxes that have all stuff running through systemd, it can work anywhere and scraping everything.
-- To make Mimir working for full power, you could be wishing to learn how to configure [Mimir Rules](https://registry.terraform.io/providers/fgouteroux/mimir/latest/docs/resources/rules).
+- To make Mimir work at full power, you could wish to learn how to configure [Mimir Rules](https://registry.terraform.io/providers/fgouteroux/mimir/latest/docs/resources/rules).
 That will unlock you having in Mimir detailedly working dashboards of any kind if u just import the same Prometheus Rules as provided for whatever dashboards.
+This can be handled by [terraform mimir provider](https://registry.terraform.io/providers/fgouteroux/mimir/latest/docs/resources/rules)
 - Some people choose Victoria Metrics as alternative.
 It may be good alternative, but author of the article did not test it on a workload comparable to Mimir to be sure which one choice works better.
 Since there are no serious complains to Mimir and it works pretty fine and scalable, there was no yet need to switch to Victoria Metrics for the author.